purpleclay/gitz/docs/git/pull.md

 Pull all changes from a remote repository into the current branch.
 Ensures the existing repository keeps track of remote changes and stays in sync.

-## Pull latest changes from the current Branch
+## Pull the latest changes from the current Branch

 Calling `Pull` will attempt to sync the current branch with its counterpart from the remote: